zudi-lin/pytorch_connectomics/docs/source/tutorials/neuron.rst

     affinities = ... # model prediction

     affinities = affinities/255
-    # The affinity values of in the model prediction is in the interval [0,255] and the affinity thresholds provided constraint them
+    # The affinity values in the model prediction are in the interval [0,255] and the affinity thresholds provided constraint them
     # in the interval [0.05,0.995] hence we divide it by 255 in order to scale it.

     # evaluation: vi/rand
-    seg_gt = None #segmentation ground truth
+    seg_gt = None #segmentation ground truth.
+If available, the prediction is evaluated against this ground truth and ``Rand`` and ``VI`` scores are produced.

     aff_thresholds = [0.005, 0.995]
     seg_thresholds = [0.1, 0.3, 0.6]